openstack-archive/congress/doc/source/cloudservices.rst

 5. By convention, it is useful for debugging purposes to include a ``main`` that calls update_from_datasource, and prints out the raw API results along with the tables that were generated.

+To install and test the newly written driver, please follow the new driver installation procedure mentioned in :ref: `Driver installation <driver-installation>` section.

 4.2 Converting API results into Tables
 --------------------------------------